electricitymaps/electricitymaps-contrib/README.md

 **Is delayed data useful?**
 While the map relies on having real-time data to work it's still useful to collect data from days/months past.
 This older data can be used to show past emissions and build up a better dataset.
 So if there's an hourly data source that lags several days behind you can still build a parser for it.

-**Can scheduled/assumed generation data be used?**
+**Can schedule/assumed generation data be used?**
 The electricityMap doesn't use scheduled generation data or make assumptions about unknown fuel mixes.
 This is to avoid introducing extra uncertainty into emissions calculations.

 **Can areas other than countries be shown?**
-Yes providing there is a valid GeoJSON geometry (or another format that can be converted) for the area.
-As an example we already split several countries into states and grid regions.
+Yes, providing there is a valid GeoJSON geometry (or another format that can be converted) for the area.
+As an example, we already split several countries into states and grid regions.

 **How can I get access to historical data or the live API?**
 All this and more can be found **[here](https://api.electricitymap.org/)**.